-The Early College program provides the opportunity for students currently enrolled in high school level courses to enroll in college credit courses.
+The Early College program provides the opportunity for students currently enrolled in high school to enroll in college credit courses.
 Early College students may enroll in courses that are 1000 level or higher.
-Students under age 16 must have approval of the Academic Dean and Dean of Enrollment Services.
+Students under the age of 16 must have a recommendation from a high school representative and the Registrar.

 Early College students must complete an Early College Application for Admission.
-This can be done online at www.northeast.edu, through the high school counselor, or the Northeast Admissions and Registration Office.
+This can be done on the Northeast website, through the high school counselor, or the Northeast Admissions and Registration Office.